 Involvement with Babbage

 Ada is recognized as being the first computer programmer due to her involvement in Charles Babbage's project to build his Analytical Engines.
-Their first meeting took place on June 5th 1833 when Babbage demonstrated a portion of his Difference Engine No 1 in London.
-Whatever affections there may have been between Ada and Babbage, it is worth stating that she was only 18 when they first met abd he was a year older than Ada's mother so the relationship may have been a difficult one.
+Their first meeting took place on June 5th 1833 and on June 17th she attended a soiree at Babbage's home where he demonstrated a portion of his Difference Engine No 1 in London.
+Whatever affections there may have been between Ada and Babbage, it is worth stating that she was only 17 when they first met and he was a year older than Ada's mother.

 While on the subject of Ada's mother, she was present with her daughter at a demonstration of the partly finished difference engine - and understood what she saw.
 Her account of its workings clearly indicate that she was capable of understanding the mathematical content of the presentation as well: